Josh Pask: Coventry City

 Having been released, Pask signed a three-year contract with Coventry City.
 He did not make his debut for Coventry until 14 January 2020, in a third round FA Cup game.
 Pask scored on his debut as Coventry won 3–0 against Bristol Rovers.

 On 11 January 2022, Pask joined EFL League Two side Newport County on loan for the remainder of the 2021–22 season.
 He made his debut for Newport on 15 January 2022 in the starting line-up for the 4-0 League Two win against Harrogate Town.

 Pask was released by the club at the end of the 2021–22 season.

+Later career

-He then joined Cymru Premier side The New Saints remaining at the club until the end of the 2024–25 season.
+Pask joined Cymru Premier side The New Saints remaining at the club until the end of the 2024–25 season.
+On 1 January 2026, he announced on his Instagram page that he had retired from professional football.

 Style of play

 Pask has been described as "a centre-back by trade [who] can also play at right-back and as a holding midfielder".